Gnus Home

 predicate

 A function called without any parameters to determine whether the message is a message of type type.
+The function will be called in the buffer where the message is.

 function

-A function to be called if predicate returns non-nil. function is called with one parameter -- the prefix.
+A function to be called if predicate returns non-nil. function is called with one parameter—the prefix.

 ((news message-news-p message-send-via-news)